ilkar399/KingmakerSwallowFix/README.md

 ## Usage

 Just press the  'Unswallow' button.
-The game should be loaded and the character should be present in the party before usage.
+The game should be loaded and the character should be present in the party before usage (as is, you should swap to the swallowed sister).